-Jai Jai Shivshankar Song: Hrithik Roshan & Tiger Shroff's Dance Moves Will Leave Your Jaw Dropped!
+Jai Jai Shivshankar Song: Hrithik Roshan & Tiger Shroff's Dance Moves Will Make Your Jaws Drop!

 What happens when you get two of the best dancers of the country, Hrithik Roshan and Tiger Shroff in one frame?
 Well, you get the biggest dance anthem of the season!
 The makers of 'War' have dropped the 'Jai Jai Shivshankar' song featuring the stars and its a treat for the eyes!